Constantin-Coica/mongodb/vagrant.md

 # Provisioning project

 What did you need to do to provision a vm to run mongo db?
+    Written and a provision script where apache2 and mongodb were installed and configured.

 What did you need to do to provision a vm to: